NLAFET/StarNEig/README.md

 ## Current status (development series)

-The development series is under continuous development and considered unstable.
+The development series is under continuous development and considered **unstable**.

-The library currently supports only real arithmetic (real input and output matrices but real and/or complex eigenvalues and eigenvectors).
+The library currently supports only real arithmetic (real input and output matrices but **real and/or complex** eigenvalues and eigenvectors).
 In addition, some interface functions are implemented as LAPACK and ScaLAPACK wrapper functions.